umutege38/Save-Load-API-For-Unreal-Engine/README.md

 - Error handling for safe data retrieval.
 ## Installation
 1. Clone or download the repository.
 2. Place the scripts in your project's Source folder.
+3. Replace the CSS_API with you own project name(MyGameName_API).
-3. Rebuild the project, and start using the API.
+4. Rebuild the project, and start using the API.

 ## Usage
 For detailed usage instructions and API references, visit the latest documentation [here](https://umutege38.github.io/Save-Load-API-For-Unreal-Engine-Documentation/api-docs.html).